iparfitt/snakeySnake/README.md

 ## Previous Versions
 - v0.0.1: Classic snake game with keyboard controls and local scoreboard
 - v0.0.2: Added tutorial and homescreen, pulled enums into separate file
+- v0.0.2b: Patch release, fixed bugs with scoreboard not update or writing to file